olebole/python-cpl/doc/recipe.rst

    directory does not exist, it will be created before the recipe is executed.
 Output files within the output directory will be silently overwritten.
-If no output directory is set, the recipe call will result in :class:`pyfits.HDUList` result objects.
+If no output directory is set, the recipe call will result in :class:`astropy.io.fits.HDUList` result objects.
 The output directory may be also set as parameter in the recipe call.

 .. attribute:: Recipe.temp_dir